whyvez/auth0-angular/docs/link-accounts.md

 ## Linking Accounts

-In order to link two accounts, in a controller create a link method (make sure to have the auth object injected):
+In order to link two accounts, create a link method in a controller (make sure to have the `auth` object injected):

 ```js
 $scope.link = function () {